ebru/notes-from-the-day/README.md

 ### 29.8.19
 **What is the difference between Docker and Virtual Machines?**

-In docker, isolation is done on the kernel level without the need for a quest operating system.
+In docker, isolation is done on the kernel level without the need for a guest operating system.
 It shares the host operating system.

 **What is the relation between Docker and Kubernetes?**